dare-devil-ex/GMail-Clone/README.md

 # Steps to Bluid by your own

-> clone the repository
+- clone the repository

-> fluter pub get
+- fluter pub get

-> flutter build apk
+- flutter build apk

-# Author

-- @dare-devil-ex